Gijsreyn/gyPSum/README.md

-# gyPSum
+# PowerShell module template

-Set of Plaster templates for PowerShell authoring
+This is a Plaster template for creating community best-practice PowerShell modules.